San Francisco, California

 Candidates are allowed one free re-sit of the examination.
 Further re-sits will be charged at £20.00.

 When making a booking please ensure you enter all your details correctly as the course handbook will be sent to the address given.
 A charge may be made for the provision of additional handbooks.

 Are there any entry requirements?

-Whilst there are no formal entry requirements we recommend that individuals wishing to enrol on this course first complete the BIIAB Level 1 Award in Responsible Alcohol Retailing, which Cambridge City Council also offers, or be trained to a similar level.
+Whilst there are no formal entry requirements we strongly recommend that individuals wishing to enrol on this course first complete the BIIAB Level 1 Award in Responsible Alcohol Retailing, which Cambridge City Council also offers, or be trained to a similar level.